missjody/Streamer/README.md

 * Selected UI

 With how I sat the handlebars up, this page can be used both for an individual title or for displaying a list of titles based on your search term.
 Originally, on each click of the buttons a new entry would be created.
 I now have correctly sat up to update if the entry is preexisting, however I feel like the syntax is incorrect still even if working.
+When a title is added currently a popup alert confirms that is have been added -- change to a different presentation.

 * Overall